rcghpge/pymo/README.md

 The PyMo project is primarily licensed under the [MIT License](./LICENSE).

-Additionally, the project includes third-party components with their respective licenses:
+Additionally, this project also incorporates components, each governed by its respective license:

 - **LLVM**: Components utilized from LLVM are licensed under the Apache License v2.0 with LLVM Exceptions.
 See the LLVM [License](https://llvm.org/LICENSE.txt).